kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

     - Enable copying of snapshots in source region to copy grant
 - **Internal data transfer in Redshift:** `INSERT INTO … SELECT` or `CREATE TABLE AS`
 - **DBLINK**: Connect and sync between Redshift and PostgreSQL (possibly in RDS)
-- `UNLOAD`: store as files in S3 (can be Parquet format - auto preserve partitioning)
+- **`UNLOAD`** command: store as files in S3 (can be Parquet format - auto preserve partitioning)
+    - Auto-encrypts files ussing SSE-S3
+    - Can also UNLOAD using SSE-KMS or client-side encryption using customer managed key
 - Auto-copy from S3
 - **Zero-ETL** from Aurora DB to Redshift
 - **Redshift Streaming Ingestion** - from kinesis data streams and MSK